allejok96/jw-scripts/README.md

 Next, check out the [Wiki pages](https://github.com/allejok96/jw-scripts/wiki) for more examples and options.

+There's also a [more recent Go fork](https://github.com/darkace1998/jw-scripts) of this project by @darkace1998.

 ## Questions

 #### Isn't there an easier way to watch JW Broadcasting in Kodi?